LesTasker2023/Titanworks/docs/tutorials/02-development-workflow.md

 # 🔄 Development Workflow & Best Practices

-_Master the TriggerKings development cycle: From idea to production-ready component_
+_Master the Daedalus development cycle: From idea to production-ready component_

 ---